-The purpose of this assessment is to provide an update of the seismic hazard characterized for the Point Lepreau site based on numerous geologic and seismic hazard studies that have been conducted in the site region since the previous seismic hazard analyses for the site were performed in the 1970s and 1980s.
+The seismic hazard characterized for the Point Lepreau site is based on numerous geologic and seismic hazard studies that have been conducted in the site region since the previous seismic hazard analyses for the site were performed in the 1970s and 1980s.
 The approach to this assessment was to conduct a site-specific probabilistic seismic hazard assessment to characterize ground motion hazard at the site in terms of peak horizontal ground acceleration and response spectral accelerations at selected structural response frequencies (periods) and for a range of probabilities of exceedance appropriate for evaluating seismic safety during the design life of the Point Lepreau Nuclear Generating Station.